Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The five-year survival rate for people with brain tumors varies widely based on age, tumor type, the size and location of the tumor, and other factors.
-When looking at survival rates, keep in mind that the rates differ for each specific tumor type.
-In addition, there is wide variation and not everyone "fits the curve."
+The 5-year survival rates for people with brain tumors vary widely based on tumor type, the size and location of the tumor, a person's age, and other factors.
+Even within a tumor type, there can be wide variation, and not everyone "fits the curve."
 Your doctor, who is familiar with your situation, is the best source of information about your particular case.

 You can ask your healthcare provider about survival rates and other information.
 Remember that statistics are based on large groups of people.
 They cannot be used to predict what will happen to you.
 No 2 people are exactly alike.
 Treatment and how well people respond to treatment varies.